yoriyuki/Camomile/README.md

 # Camomile

+*This is an old version of Camommile.
+The project was moved to [ocaml-community repo.](https://github.com/ocaml-community/Camomile).*

 This is the version 1.0.1 release of Camomile library package.
 Camomile is a Unicode library for ocaml.
 Camomile provides Unicode character type, UTF-8, UTF-16, UTF-32 strings, conversion to/from about 200 encodings, collation and